Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 |---|---|

-| Medical Evaluation | Comprehensive history and exam; standard and specialty laboratory testing; diagnosis and treatment of acute and chronic tick-borne illness and alpha-gal syndrome |
+| Medical Evaluation | Comprehensive history and exam; laboratory testing; diagnosis and treatment plan for acute and chronic tick-borne illness and alpha-gal syndrome |

 | Nutrition | Alpha-gal dietary guidance and food planning; anti-inflammatory nutrition; metabolic support; dietary optimization for recovery |